skeeJay/workforce-data-initiative/partners.md

 * BLS (Mike Horrigan <Horrigan.Michael@bls.gov>)

 ### Phase 2 Partners
-Widening the circle to early partners we still want to loop in very early.
+Widening the circle to early partners we still want to loop in early.
+Will look to reach out week of Oct 11 and convene at the WH before the end of October.

 * Commerce (Ian Kalin <IKalin@doc.gov>, David Langdon <DLangdon@doc.gov>)
 * DirectEmployers/National Labor Exchange (Pam Gerassimides)